-Judith Grohmann was born in Vienna the same day Karl Lagerfeld blow out 39 and the british actor Colin Firth 8 candles on their birthday cakes.
-Her father was a highly appreciated, influential Austrian clinical psychologist, her mother comes from a leather manufacturer Dynasty.
-Judith grew up speaking fluent three languages.
-An alumni of the Private school Lycée Français de Vienne, she then graduated from the University of Vienna where she finished her studies in the shortest possible time.
-She majored in Political Science, Journalism and Japanese with a Master´s degree.
+Judith Grohmann was born in Vienna the same day Chanel‘s-Creative Director Karl Lagerfeld blew out 39 and the British actor Colin Firth 8 candles on their birthday cakes.
+Her father was a highly appreciated, influential Austrian Clinical Psychologist, her mother comes from a leather manufacturer Dynasty.
+Judith grew up speaking three languages.
+An alumni of the Lycée Français de Vienne, she graduated from the University of Vienna and finished her studies in the shortest possible time, majoring in Political Science, Journalism and Japanese with a Master’s degree.

 Judith is a passionate and committed writer.
 At the elementary school she started to write very soon little poems and short storys.
 At the age of 11 she launched her first newspaper for her friends at school.
-At the age of 17 she meet the publisher and editor-in-chief of Austria´s political magazine Profil and told him, that she wanted to write investigative stories.
-Two months later she was appointed managing editor at Profil and continued to work as an investigative journalist.
+At the age of 17 she met the publisher and editor-in-chief of Austria´s political magazine Profil and told him, that she wanted to write investigative stories.
+Two months later she was appointed Managing Editor at Profil and continued to work as an Investigative Journalist.

-2003 Judith was appointed the offical Foreign Correspondent from Austria for the Bavarian newspaper Münchner Merkur.
+2003 Judith was appointed the official Foreign Correspondent from Austria for the Bavarian newspaper Münchner Merkur.

-Judith´s last book is entitled On a Secret Mission.
-Written in a reportage-style it describes the real operations of Counter Terrorist-units from 16 countries, like: USA, Russia, Israel, Jordania, up to 12 european countries.
-This book has known an enormous success, because Judith is worldwide the first non-insider being introduced into the world of active Counter Terrorist-units.
+Judith´s last book is entitled Fighting the War on Terror.
+Written in a reportage-style it describes the real operations of Counter Terrorist-units from 16 countries, like: USA, Russia, Israel, Jordania, up to 12 European countries.
+This book has known an enormous success, because Judith is worldwide the first „Outsider“ being introduced into the world of active Counter Terrorist-units.
 In this book she gives her readers a look behind the curtain of the work of these courageous men and women, who fight every day against terrorism and crime, to guarantee with their own life the security of the citizens.

-Her book „On a Secret Mission“ has been presented internationally in June 2016 at the EU Parliament in Brussels.
+Her book „Fighting the War on Terror“ has been presented internationally in June 2016 at the EU Parliament in Brussels.
 Judith was on the podium with the Commander of the Belgian anti-terrorist unit DSU Roland Pacolet, the military commissioner for NATO’s Austrian mission, Rainer Winter, and the director of the Austrian Cultural Forum in Brussels, Marina Chrystoph.

-She is also a member of the two biggest Austrian writers associations:
+She is also a member of the British PEN CLUB, the two biggest Austrian writers associations: